The ruler of Galilee in Jesus’ time

 Herod Antipas is known mostly as the Herod for whom Salome danced and who ordered John the Baptist to be beheaded.

 Herod Antipas ruled Galilee in Jesus’ time.
 He succeeded his father, Herod the Great, and served as tetrarch (appointed by the emperor Augustus to rule over one quarter of his father’s kingdom) from 4 B.C. until 39 A.D., almost exactly the lifetime of Jesus.
-Yet, there is relatively little about Antipas in the Bible, and according to Biblical scholar Morten Hørning Jensen, in the three synoptic Gospels (Matthew, Mark and Luke), Herod Antipas’s relationship to Jesus is somewhat vague and indecisive.
+Yet there is relatively little about Antipas in the Bible.

 So what can archaeology tell us about this not-so-great Herod?

 Unlike his father, Antipas was not much of a builder.
-Although he founded cities and may have built theaters at Sepphoris and Tiberias, they were relatively small compared to the later Roman-period structures that can be seen there today.
+Although he founded cities and may have built theaters at Sepphoris and Tiberias, the building projects were relatively small compared to the later Roman-period structures that can be seen there today.

 Even the coins that Herod Antipas minted were relatively few and simple—especially compared with those of his co-tetrarch brother Herod Philip.
 Unlike his brother, he took care not to offend the religious sensibilities of his Jewish subjects with graven images and pagan temples.

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.